First impressions matter. After taking care of your landing page design, it’s time to boost its loading time. Why?

 The number of Internet users browsing the web on their mobile phones is constantly increasing.
 As Google’s mission is to provide users with the best experience possible, page speed has been a ranking factor for mobile searches since the “Speed Update” of July 2018.

-We have mentioned that users expect mobile pages to load in less than three seconds in the introduction.
+In the introduction, we mentioned that users expect mobile pages to load in less than three seconds.
 Of course, sometimes, the source of the problem may lie in the user’s internet connection rather than website optimization.

 However, according to Google’s research, the average mobile site takes over 15 seconds to load.
 If your website meets similar parameters, you should consider it a serious call to action.